 - Iridium is a two-way system.
 The Iridium module on the animal checks for an adequate link prior to data transmission, and data acknowledged as successfully received does not need to be repeated.
 Data not acknowledged can be sent later when the animal is on the surface for extended periods or hauled out.

-- The two-way link allows commands to be sent to the Iridium unit while it is deployed.
-This allows changing between pre-programmed auxiliary schedules and changing other programmed parameters.
+- The two-way link allows commands to be sent to the Iridium unit while it is deployed; for example, changing between pre-programmed auxiliary schedules.

-- Iridium provides for low data recovery costs, e.g. ~$30-$35/month to transfer hourly QFP locations and limited dive data; and also allows high data transfer capabilities (e.g. up to ~340 bytes/hour at increased cost).
+- Iridium provides for low data recovery costs, as low as ~$7.50/month for some applications and ~$30-$40/month to transfer hourly QFP locations and limited dive-time data.
+It also allows high data transfer capabilities (e.g. up to ~340 bytes/hour at increased cost).